lubnc4261/House-Keeper/README.md

 ## Catching Events

 All error events that may occur during the bot's runtime are handled within the [event.py](https://github.com/lubnc4261/House-Keeper/blob/08ec95a6ff2ba505fcb417d91509d969cc79ceb8/cogs/event.py#L601) cog.
 This cog is specifically designed to capture and manage any exceptions or issues that arise, ensuring that errors are properly logged and addressed without disrupting the bot’s functionality.

+# Tickets

+The bot also includes a basic ticketing system.
+To set it up, you'll need to designate a channel as the anchor for ticket creation.
+You can create this anchor channel by using the command `/ticket_panel <title>`.

+> [!NOTE]
+> - The bot will automatically configure the channel to be write-only.
+> - A category named "Tickets" is required to exist for proper functionality.
+> - Ticket logs will be saved in **#ticketlog**, provided the channel exists.

+The channel name is designed as ticket-<userid> instead of the traditional #number format.
+When a user or admin closes the ticket using the provided button, the log is automatically saved.

 # Featured Commands